Studio Theatre, Łódź: History

 The theatre was built in 1870 in Łódź in the times of Russia-dependent Kingdom of Poland.
 It was one of many cultural – utilitarian institutions set up in Łódź at that time because of the rapid development of the town and the growth of its significance as one of the major cultural and industrial centres of the Kingdom.
 From the beginning of its activity, through years leading to the outbreak of World War I the theatre was staging mainly Russian plays due to strong influence of the Russian Empire on the Polish culture.
 After the war when Poland regained independence the theatre was sidelined from the main course of Łódź cultural life due to poor management which resulted in considerable debt.
 The building itself was used as a storage by the owners of an adjacent store.
-During the World War II the theatre edifice was destroyed sharing the fate of most of the Łódź's development.
+During World War II the theatre edifice was destroyed sharing the fate of most of the Łódź's development.
 The early post-war years marked the repeated heyday of the theatre.
 In 1958 it was renamed the Theatre of Łódź's Soil (Teatr Ziemi Łódzkiej) and linked with the Leon Schiller National Higher School of Film, Television and Theatre established in 1948.
 From the beginning of its activity, the school educated the new generation of Polish artists called The Polish Film School.
 Among the alumni were such distinguished artists like Roman Polański, Andrzej Wajda, Krzysztof Kieslowski and many others.
 Most of them made their debuts on the stage of the theatre.
 In 1983 the theatre was renamed as Julian Tuwim's Studio Theatre (Teatr Studyjny im.
 Juliana Tuwima).
 In 2002, as the Studio Theatre, it officially became the property of the Leon Schiller National Film School.